-During the second quarter of 2020, the COVID-19 pandemic and associated government measures to limit the spread of the virus heavily impacted Snap-on's sales and earnings, and as anticipated resulted in substantially lower performance in the period as compared to a year ago.
-Moving through the quarter, the company accommodated its operations to the virus environment, implementing appropriate measures to ensure the health and safety of its personnel, continuing without disruption to serve its franchisees and other professional customers performing essential work.
-In turn, Snap-on provided assistance to its franchisees with their accommodations of the turbulence to enable continued service to technicians.
-As a result, the impact of the virus on our operations lessened as we moved through the quarter from April to May to June.
-During this period, the company has invested in offsetting the virus impact, including absorbing temporary closures of certain facilities, wages for quarantined associates, event cancellation fees, as well as other related costs (collectively "direct COVID-19-related costs" or "direct costs associated with COVID-19")

-.
-Snap-on has generally maintained its headcount, manufacturing capacity and product development, in anticipation of the return to pre-COVID-19 demand levels.
+During the third quarter of 2020, the COVID-19 pandemic continued to impact the company, although to a lesser extent than in the previous quarters.
+The company sustained the accommodation of its operations to the virus environment, continuing without significant disruption to serve its franchisees and other professional customers as they performed essential work, while taking what it believes to be appropriate measures to ensure the health and safety of its personnel.
+Snap-on also provided direct assistance to its franchisees as they accommodated the turbulence caused by the virus and continued to service their essential technician customers.
+The company maintained its investment in offsetting the virus impact, including absorbing wages for quarantined associates, event cancellation fees and other related costs (collectively "direct COVID-19-related costs" or "direct costs associated with COVID-19").
+These costs decreased as compared to the prior quarter.
+Snap-on has generally maintained its headcount, manufacturing capacity, supply chain and product development, in anticipation of the return to pre-COVID-19 demand levels.

 The ultimate impact of COVID-19 on our business, results of operations, financial condition and cash flows is dependent on future developments, including the duration of the pandemic and the related length of its impact on the global economy, which are uncertain and cannot be predicted at this time.
-See Part II, Item 1A, Risk Factors in Snap-on's 2020 first quarter Form 10-Q, for an additional discussion of risks related to COVID-19.
+See also Part II, Item 1A, Risk Factors in Snap-on's 2020 first quarter Form 10-Q for an additional discussion of risks related to COVID-19.